 On one side is the larger croc bouncy castle, a jumping pillow and a small climbing wall.

 Croc’s Cannington offers a number of themed party rooms – pamper, disco, princess, pirate or baking.
-There are a number of party options including a weekday special from $199.
 Each room is themed on the inside and out.

 The muffin break offers a wide range of food and drinks including cakes, sandwiches and wraps, some baby pouches available or there is “Mr Croc’s food menu” which includes a choice of snappy meals.
 We had coffee and cake on this visit and were happy with the choices made and service from staff.
 No outside food or drinks are allowed with the exception of baby food and drink bottles.